The group of access directives that you define. The directives grant levels of access to specific data for specific clients or groups of clients.

 A piece of shared memory used by the dispatcher for client database connection requests and replies.
 The dispatcher places a virtual circuit on a common queue when a request arrives.
 An idle shared server picks up the virtual circuit from the common queue, services the request, and relinquishes the virtual circuit before attempting to retrieve another virtual circuit from the common queue.

 World Wide Web Distributed Authoring and Versioning.
-A protocol with a set of extensions to the HTTP protocol which allows users to manage files on remote Web servers.
+A protocol with a set of extensions to HTTP which allows users to manage files on remote Web servers.